 Premature ejaculation refers to sexual dysfunction in which the man gets the ejaculation very quickly, without a satisfying for the couple sexual intercourse has taken place.
 This often results in a burden on the partnership.
 Fortunately, premature ejaculation treatment in Delhi is possible with proper guidance and treatment by sexologist in Delhi.

 1B, 2nd Floor, Metro Tower, Rajinder Nagar

 New Delhi, Delhi 110060, India

 |Monday||10:00 AM – 8:30 PM|

 |Thursday||10:00 AM – 8:30 PM|

-How early is “early”?
+How fast is “early”?

 The average man, contrary to widespread beliefs, has ejaculation after about five minutes of intercourse.
 Naturally, individual differences are great.

-The symptoms of Premature ejaculation are thus more of a subjective description of an ejaculation experienced too early by the patient or his partner.
+The symptoms of Premature ejaculation are thus more of a subjective description of an ejaculation experienced too fast by the patient or his partner.
 In addition, patients report that they can not adequately control the time of ejaculation.